 All programmes are for those aged 18 years and above.
 There is no charge as they are fully NHS funded.
 All sessions are approximately 1.5 hours in duration and are delivered in a group setting.
 There is an expectation that participants will complete the full programme as far as is reasonably possible.

-Robin Ranson Senior Health Improvement Practitioner (healthy lifestyles).
-Robin’s Sports and Exercise Science background has enhanced his years of experience as a Health and Fitness Professional, (qualified Personal Trainer since 2008).
+Robin Ranson – Senior Health Improvement Practitioner (healthy lifestyles).
+Robin has a BSc HONS in Sports and Exercise Science and an MSc HONS in Health, Mental Health and Wellbeing.
+He started in the team in 2014, and has previous experience as Exercise Referral Professional (qualified Personal Trainer since 2008), and a Sports and Exercise Scientist.
 He has a specialist interest in childhood obesity and worked on both; the Sportslinx project for Liverpool John Moores University and Liverpool City Council, and the ‘F’ Factor Project, a “Way of Life” project for the Big Lottery Fund with Denbighshire County Council and Glyndwr University between 2009-2012.
-His remit in the team is to cover physical activity opportunity, and supporting the substance misuse agenda.
+Robin manages the team alongside Steph, and his remit in the team is to cover physical activity opportunity, and supporting the substance misuse agenda.

-Stephanie Owen - Health Improvement Practitioner (weight management).
-Steph has a Masters Degree in Public Health Nutrition, and is a registered nutritionist.
-She has worked previously as a community food worker and as a nutritionist on a family weight management programme in Liverpool.
-She delivers food and nutrition sessions within the community as well as ‘Come and Cook’ and ‘Foodwise For Life’ weight management programmes.
+Stephanie Owen - Senior Health Improvement Practitioner (weight management).
+Steph has a Masters Degree in Public Health Nutrition, and is a registered Nutritionist.
+Steph has been a member of the team since 2014, she has previously worked as a community food worker in Liverpool and as a Nutritionist on ‘GOALS’ a family weight management programme at Liverpool John Moores University.
+Steph manages the team alongside Robin and helps to deliver the team’s health improvement programmes out in the community.

-Sophie Sykes - Health Improvement Practitioner (weight management).
+Sophie Sykes - Health Improvement Practitioner (Weight Management).
 Sophie has an undergraduate Degree in Community Nutrition, and is a registered associate nutritionist.
 She enjoys working with various population groups from children, families and older adults.
-She’s passionate about getting people interested in cooking and nutrition, and delivers our health improvement programmes around food and nutrition, including ‘Come and Cook’ and ‘Foodwise For Life’.
+She’s passionate about getting people interested in cooking and nutrition, and delivers our health improvement programmes around food and nutrition, including ‘Come and Cook’, ‘Batch Cooking & ‘Food and Mood’.
+Sophie has a passion for supporting people with their breastfeeding journey.

 Sarah Marriott - Assistant Practitioner.
 Sarah delivers much of the activity within our team.
 She works on the weight management and mental health agendas, as well as organising and delivering at all our stand alone events.
-She also supports the team, and the locality, with all the administration for meetings, minutes etc, and is the organising backbone of our team!
+She also supports the team with all the administration for meetings, minutes etc., and is the organising backbone of our team!

 Ceri Richards - Health Improvement Practitioner (Weight Management).
 Ceri has an undergraduate degree in Human Nutrition and a Masters Degree in Obesity and Weight Management.
-She is also currently working towards her Registered Nutritionist title.
-She’s passionate about helping people and encouraging people to develop their food and nutrition skills.
-She enjoys working within the community and meeting new people and delivers our health improvement programmes such as ‘Come and Cook’ and ‘Foodwise for Life’.
+Ceri is a Registered Public Health Nutritionist, she’s passionate about helping people and encouraging people to develop their food and nutrition skills.
+Ceri delivers our health improvement programmes such as ‘Come and Cook’, ‘Batch Cooking & ‘Food and Mood’.
+Ceri has also completed her Level 2 in Fitness Instructing qualification alongside her Pre and Post Natal Yoga training.

 Emily Perry – Health Improvement Practitioner (Mental Health & Wellbeing).
-Emily has a Masters degree in Health Psychology and is a qualified yoga teacher.
+Emily has a Masters degree in Health Psychology, is a qualified yoga teacher and completed her Level 2 Fitness Instructing.
 She has previously worked within mental health charities and leadership development teams.
 She delivers mental health, stress awareness and wellbeing sessions within the community, as well as yoga sessions.
 She also developed our Stress Less and Yoga with Baby programmes.

 To get in touch with the team, you can contact us on the details below during normal office hours (Monday – Friday 8am-4pm) or leave a message: